joeduffy/joeduffy.github.io/_posts/2010-01-03-a-brief-retrospective-on-transactional-memory.md

 TM also has the attractive quality of automatic rollback of partial state updates.
 (How did I get this far without discussing rollback?)
-Concurrency aside, this avoids needing to write backout code to run in the face unhandled exceptions.
+Concurrency aside, this avoids needing to write backout code to run in the face of unhandled exceptions.
 In retrospect this capability alone is almost enough to justify TM in limited quantities.
 Reams of code "out there" contain brittle, untested, and, therefore, incorrect error handling code.
 We have seen such code lead to problems ranging in severity: